-A feature-packed workstation for making music from scratch, or editing samples and tracks
+A feature-packed workstation for making or editing your own music

 It's long outgrown its Linux roots (its title is now an archaic acronym for Linux MultiMedia Studio), but LMMS remains one of the most popular free music production and editing suites on PC and beyond.
 And when we say suite, we really mean it.
 It’s one of the most comprehensive audio workstations we’ve ever tested, and one that doesn’t cut corners the features and utilities either.

 Not only can it be used to edit and manipulate existing samples and tracks, it can be used to create songs entirely from scratch.
 Within its scores of menus, submenus and sliders you’ll find a whole host of trackers, sequencers and synthesizers to muck about with.